 Plantar Fasciitis is an inflammation of the long webby ligament that is attached to your heel bone, and stretches through the sole, to the middle foot bones.
-This stretchy ligament that acts like a spring supporting the arch, is your Planta Fascia.
+This stretchy ligament that acts like a spring supporting the arch, is your Plantar Fascia.
 The inflammation is usually accompanied with pains, caused by repeated small injuries or tears.
-As we walk, jog or run, in order to move one foot forward, we lift our body weight on the other foot, and at this point, the full weight rest on the Planta Fascia.
+As we walk, jog or run, in order to move one foot forward, we lift our body weight on the other foot, and at this point, the full weight rest on the Plantar Fascia.

 This repetitive weight bearing process in walking, jogging or running can damage or rupture the stretchy ligament in our feet, lead to an inflamed Plantar Fascia tissue.
 And believe me, you don’t want to wish the pain it can cause on your worst enemy.